Explore or Relax on Beautiful Isla Caja de Muertos

 Being an island, the only way to get there is via boat.
 Island Ventures operates a ferry boat that runs between Ponce and the island on weekends and holidays.
 They make 1 trip per day — departing from La Guancha Marina at 8:30am and departing from the island at 3:30pm.
 The boat trip takes 35-45 minutes.

 The ferry holds maybe 125 people, but that would seem crowded to me.
 The ferry has 2 decks, a covered lower deck and an open-air upper deck.
 They sell drinks and water on the ferry, and it has restrooms.

-There is a charge for extra charge for your "stuff", but you either need to bring everything that you might need to be comfortable for the day — chairs, umbrella (there’s not a lot of shade on the island), hammock, and of course your food & drinks, or rent/buy from them.
+There is an extra charge for your "stuff", but you either need to bring everything that you might need to be comfortable for the day — chairs, umbrella (there’s not a lot of shade on the island), hammock, and of course your food & drinks, or rent/buy from them.
 You also need to be prepared to "pack out" the trash you make during the day, so bring a big plastic garbage bag, too.

 We took the Island Ventures ferry on a windy Sunday in February and, though the seas were pretty high, the ride over was relatively smooth.
 Once we got close enough to see the color of the water, we knew that it would be a great day.

 There were only about 40 people on the island that day, so there was plenty of room everywhere.
 We claimed a covered picnic pavilion (there are about 12 of them) and then went exploring.